2005 Leaman Awards

 6. Match Point (A-)

-5. Downfall (A-): Almost everyone has seen the famous clip from this video of Hitler yelling at his staff set to a variety of funny captioned messages.
+4. Downfall (A-): Almost everyone has seen the famous clip from this video of Hitler yelling at his staff set to a variety of funny captioned messages.
 I hope that the viral clip led more people to give this film a chance because the full 2.5 hours is a wonderful history lesson and insight not just into the fall of Berlin during World War II and downfall of Hitler, but into the power dynamics and fanaticism among his inner circle during those final days.
 The war is essentially over, Germany has lost, this film is about how Hitler and his inner circle deal with that truth.
 If you'd like to read more about the film, check out my review of it along with the other essential World War II movies HERE

-2. Crash (A): It's ironic that this controversial film about racism and hatred has engendered quite a bit of hatred.
+3. Crash (A-): It's ironic that this controversial film about racism and hatred has engendered quite a bit of hatred.
 The negativity and vitriol of Crash’s critics has led me to review the film several times and those re-watches re-confirmed my initial reaction: Crash is an intense ensemble drama about race relations that sets out its characters in a heavy-handed plot that crashes them together to gain an understanding of racism and ultimately our own humanity.
 What Crash does best over its runtime is to turn upside down many of the viewer’s expectations and presuppositions.
 By doing so, we are able to empathize and understand the underlying subtext for every character.
 Several characters that we initially identify as racists or just jerks are later given sequences of humanity and redemption.
 On the flip side, characters that we initially identify as nice and even-tempered are later given sequences that lead us to question our initial impressions.
 This technique produces some great insights: racial problems don’t stem from the “race” of the person, but most often come from misunderstandings (language barriers, pride, quick tempers, bureaucratic roundabouts, legitimate fears for personal safety, and desires to please our loved ones) that lead us to frustration and anger.
 In other words, the roots of racism are the roots of every problem that plagues mankind: our selfishness, prideful, impatience, fear, and anger.
 These aren’t subtle messages and the film definitely deserves its share of criticism for being a little heavy-handed.
 However, I think that the human drama and underlying messages more than make up for any of its faults.

-1. Munich (A): If Crash is a fine sirloin steak then Munich is a steak buffet.
+2. Munich (A-): If Crash is a fine sirloin steak then Munich is a steak buffet.
 It’s a movie that raises lots of issues and questions, making the viewer see things from several viewpoints (and taking none of them as the “right” one).
 Munich is able to juggle several themes, sometimes all of them in one scene, with such impact and insight that its really hard to top it.
 I love the conversation Spielberg is having in these three films:

 - Schindler's List: What's the value of life?
 The movie begins with names on lists being primarily those who are being rounded up and encamped and ends with Schindler's List, those who were rescued and saved.